edockter/IUPUI-CIT31200-Site/README.txt

+CIT 31200
+Assignment: Cross-Browser Compatible Website

 What’s the Big Idea?

-Refresh your HTML skills and ensure that you are correctly structuring a desktop website using HTML5 and CSS.
-This site will be used in upcoming assessments, so be sure to read the instructions carefully.
+Building on your government agency/non-governmental organization website, you will implement accessibility features as well as ensure that your website is cross-browser compatible (and supports some older browsers as well.)

 Instructions

-You have been provided a “clickable” prototype in PDF format (just scroll if the clicks do not work.)

-Using HTML5 and CSS, construct a website that matches the layout provided in the prototype.

-For this assignment you should create ALL of the pages in the attached prototype.
-CIT31200-HTML5-Prototype.pdfPreview the documentView in a new window (Note that the formatting of the subpages is incredibly similar, so this is not as overwhelming as it may seem.)
-I want to make a special note here in regards to the prototype the footer in the pdf is split into two divs this is not a requirement.
-Feel free to just use a simple footer.
-In addition to this the search feature is purely cosmetic and does not actually perform a search.
-Also to generate content use Lorem Ipsum so that we can have an idea of how content would fit on the page.

-Lorem Ipsum generators:

-http://lipsum.com/ (Links to an external site.)

-http://ipsum-generator.com/ (Links to an external site.)

-Your primary goals for this project are:

-Use proper HTML5 elements to ensure the structure of the page and it’s Document Object Model (DOM) are organized.
-Specifically, you will need to use the HEADER, FOOTER, and MAIN tags.

-Use minimal CSS for positioning to ensure your page layout is correct.
-That means that your pages won't look as fancy as the pages in the pdf but that comes later.
-We are really working on setting up the structural tags so we can focus on page layout and styling.
-THEN, if you like, go back and add styling.
-You will improve the CSS in an upcoming project.

-Ensure you use a SINGLE, EXTERNAL CSS file for the entire site.

-You may:

-Source images, photos, and logos from any source you wish (cite your source in your HTML comments.)
-Yes this is legal, as copyright law allows for “fair use” of materials in an educational context.

-Use images and photos that are watermarked

-Manipulate images using a photo editor so that they fit a specific constraint or size

-You may NOT:

-Use a pre-supplied template or framework that you have obtained from another source.
-Your code for this assignment must be 100% YOUR OWN WORK.
-(We will find sources for starter projects later this semester.)

-Use a server-side programming language (PHP, ASPX, etc.) for this course.
-Yes, this will require some copying and pasting on your part.
-No, it’s not like this in the real world.

-Host the website on a personal server.
-To be graded your assignment must be posted on the university server provided to you.
+Starting with your government agency/non-governmental organization website, do the following:

+Review comments on your informational website project thus far and make any suggested update

+Add a contact form that allows users to register for more information via an HTML form (the form will not function.)
+(See more instructions below)

+Additional Web Form Instructions

+Your form must collect the following information:
+First Name
+Last Name
+Email Address
+5-digit ZIP Code (should be numbers only!)
+Radio Buttons for gender
+Dropdown selection for age range (18-30, 31-50, 51-70, 71+)
+Make sure you take care and style your form by adjusting padding and margins as explained in this sitepoint article http://www.sitepoint.com/fancy-form-design-css-2/ (Links to an external site.).
+Make sure your form fields are intentionally placed on the page and avoid jumbled jagged forms.
+(Yes I put that in bold.)

+ (20 points)

+Use the HTML5 form field elements to do some light error checking and include placeholder attributes.
+All fields are required, the email address must be an email address, and the ZIP code must be numeric.
+At a minimum you must use the form attributes of Placeholder, Autofocus, and Required.
+Write a one page summary including the steps that you would take to implement a poliyfill that will allow an older web browser to correctly view the web form.
+Include details about the specific fields of the HTML5 form and which attributes would appear or not appear on the page if using IE 6.
+Make sure to research and include a procedure for how you would check and verify that your polyfill is working correctly.
+(5 points)

 Submitting Your Work

-Your assignment submission consists of two components:
+Your assignment submission consists of three components:

-A ZIP file that contains ALL of the source code for your site (please ensure the site’s local root folder is the root of the ZIP file)
+A ZIP file that contains ALL of the source code for your updated site (please ensure the site’s local root folder is the root of the ZIP file)

-A link to the website’s home page on the university-provided webserver (please make sure the link you input on the assignment page is clickable).
-Just put this link in the "comments" field for the file upload.
+A link to the website’s home page on the university-provided webserver (please make sure the link you input on the assignment page is clickable)
+A screenshot of your contact form in an Internet Explorer simulator

-Assignments are due at 11:59pm on the due date.
+Assignments are due at 11:59pm on the due date listed.